AGA Youth Programs

 Four National Junior Shows (NJS) are held each year.
-They are held in Harrisburg, Pennsylvania; Puyallup, Washington; Madison, Wisconsin and Louisville, Kentucky.
+They are held in Harrisburg, Pennsylvania; Lynden, Washington (formerly Puyallup); Madison, Wisconsin and Louisville, Kentucky.
 The NJS-Louisville and NJS-Harrisburg are held on a separate day and with a different judge than the open show.
 The other two shows are judged together with the open classes.

 The following guidelines apply to the National Junior Shows: